fufy1024/LayerEdit/README.md

 - [2025/11/08] 🎉 LayerEdit has been accepted to AAAI 2026! 🎉
 - [2025/11/20]  We release the code for LayerEdit!
 Let's edit together! 😍

-## ToDo
+## TODO List 📅
+- [x] Release environment setup
+- [x] Release inference code
-- [ ] **Release inference code that combines grounding-sam (more accurate segmentation, but potentially slower, and at the same time, grounding-sam has no reasoning ability).**
+- [ ] Release inference code that combines segmentation models (more accurate segmentation, but potentially slower).

 ## ⚡️ Quick Start